swartchris8/swartchris8.github.io/_posts/2024-05-22-rag-for-a-medical-company.md

 ### Trying Mixtral vs GPT

 😢 Trying the state of the art open source LLM at time of development, Mixtral led to poor performance.
-OS LLMs not there yet vs GPT4
+Hopefully Llama 3 would perform better!

 ![Mixtral eval](/assets/rag/rag-mixtral.png)

 ### Architecture notes

-Chat interface implement with Chainlit for quick chatbot UI.
+Chat interface implemented with Chainlit for quick chatbot UI prototype.

 Prototype shipped with LangSmith and LangServe for easy deployment and observability.
-We have very similar capabilities to the ones demoed in honeycomb.
+Currently I have very similar telemery capabilities to Langsmith with honeycomb.
 <br>
-💡 One thing missing from our honeycomb solution is with LangSmith they have a **1 click button to export a trace context to an interactive prompt playground**.
-This could be good to implement, for debugging and allowing more prompt collab.
+💡 Langsmith also has a prompt playground feature with 1 click prompt playground exports of prompts.
+This is a good idea to add to honeycomb.

 ### Improvement opportunities

 Some usability learnings, discovered during development:

 How does the tool choose the docs?
-I want to select them → make them selectable
+Empower users to select them → make them selectable

-Monograph is too long, don’t see where the info comes from → highlight source section
+Monographs are too long, users can't see where the info comes from → highlight source section

 Open usability challenges

 1. Oh I need to ask a question?
-2. Dr feels attacked by rephrasing the question
+2. Dr feels attacked by rephrasing the question -> Is my question not good enough?

 Need more automatic evaluations:

 1. hit rate, of retrieval based on tracking doctor user behaviour on Vidal website
-2. Auto score with LLM as a judge
+2. Auto score with LLM as a judge, could use [ragas](https://github.com/explodinggradients/ragas) for this.